xuankai91/openai-cs-agents-demo/README.md

 This demo requires Docker to be installed.

 ### Run the app
-1. clone the repo to your own local directory.
-[Instructions here.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+1. [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repo to your own local directory (or [download](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github#downloading-a-repositorys-files) & unzip).
 2. in your local directory, run the docker compose file `docker compose up --build`
 3. when app is ready, go to `http://localhost:3000`